guysqr/ac3-blog/_posts/2020-02-24-azure-cli-with-managed-identity.md

 > Ref: https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/

-In this blog post, I'm going to explain how you can achieve a unique state, allowing to run Azure CLI from a VM itself using System-Assigned Managed Identity.
-This allows for scenarios such as performing CRUD operations on azure through a VM.
+In this blog post, I'm going to explain how you can achieve a unique state, allowing you to run Azure CLI from a VM itself using System-Assigned Managed Identity.
+This allows for scenarios such as performing CRUD operations on Azure through a VM.
 E.g. Self Attach/Detach IP addresses.

-Also, this method does not require passing explicit secrets to authenicate as the secrets are all managed by azure itself.
+Also, this method does not require passing explicit secrets to authenticate, as the secrets are all managed by Azure itself.

-1. Let's login to Azure and select a subscription which you want the resources to be created
+1. Let's login to Azure and select a subscription in which you want the resources to be created
 ```bash
 az login
 _subscription_id='00000000-0000-0000-0000-000000000000' # Insert your subscription id